The Company’s first big hit is the Uke-A-Doodle, a child-sized instrument designed to make music more interactive and accessible.

 Day-to-Night Barbie breaks the glass ceiling as a CEO.
 She celebrates the workplace evolution of the era and shows girls they can have it all.

-Andy Warhol made his mark by creating images of American icons.
-Barbie is added to that esteemed list when Warhol paints her.
+Barbie joins an esteemed list of American icons painted by Andy Warhol.
 The first Barbie portrait was reportedly inspired by Warhol’s muse, Billy Boy, a jewelry designer and member of New York’s downtown scene in the 1980s, who owned a vast collection of Barbie dolls.

-Thomas & Friends makes its US debut on PBS.
-Thomas & Friends now airs in 180 countries around the world in 55 languages.
+Thomas & Friends makes its U.S. debut on PBS.
+Since then Thomas & Friends have aired in 180 countries around the world in 55 languages.

-Mattel moves into its current headquarters in El Segundo, CA.
+Mattel moves into its current headquarters in El Segundo, California.

 Barbie first runs for president.
-She’s goes on to run 5 times and debut an all - female ticket in 2016.
+She’s goes on to run 5 times.

 Little People goes through a design transformation to look more like real kids - bringing diversity and inclusion to the toys.